sandsunsurf/safecoin/README.md

+## Refunds are Complete!
+On April 11, SafeCoin was attacked and required a significant rollback to undo damaged caused to its chain.
+The rollback damaged funds to many current miners, and required a Refund.
+The refund was a huge success, but required almost 100 hours of work for the caluculations, which were far more than a simple coinbase snapshot.
+The work was done by @eternity from our community.

+Do not feel obligated, but if you would like to say thanks to eternity for his work, please stop into discord and do so, or you can donate here: btc 388HGoKdRngD4HQ9qUXkPuuc3h6fsoWSJP eth 0x1243f66587ecaf3ddf4753851230b4e5c08e0ecc

+Thanks you

 ## Safecoind
 This software is Safecoin client, generally you will use this if you want to mine SAFE or setup a full node.
 It downloads and stores the entire history of Safecoin transactions; depending on the speed of your computer and network connection, the synchronization process could take a day or more once the blockchain has reached a significant size.